ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching: Alternative Train/Test Splits

 \section{Alternative Train/Test Splits}

-In the train/test split of IPSL-DCPP described in \autoref{sec:training}, there is temporal overlap in the training and test sets.
+In the train/test split of IPSL-DCPP described in \cref{sec:training}, there is temporal overlap in the training and test sets.
 Here, we look at a train/test split that leaves a test set temporally apart from the train set.
-To do this, we use the initialization years 1960-2000, so the last year of training is 2009, which we refer to in \autoref{fig:training_split} as \textit{alternative}.
+To do this, we use the initialization years 1960-2000, so the last year of training is 2009, which we refer to in \cref{fig:training_split} as \textit{alternate}.
 We can then compare a model that has seen the years 2010-2020 to a model that has not.
-We generate a 10-member ensemble initialized in 2010 for both models.
+We generate a 5-member ensemble initialized in 2010 for both models.

-We compare CRPS in \autoref{fig:training_split}.
+We compare CRPS in \cref{fig:training_split}.
 There is a noticeable difference in CRPS between ArchesClimate and IPSL-DCPP for the variables \textit{tos} and \textit{ta} towards the end of the decade.
+We speculate that the large influence of external forcings such as the greenhouse gases in 2010-2020 are not well captured when this period is not included in the training.
+This may deteriorate the generalization of ArchesClimate.
 ArchesClimate performs much better when it has seen samples from the period of generation.
-Further investigation is needed to understand if a more comprehensive set of external forcings will improve the ability of ArchesClimate to extrapolate to unseen futures.
+Further investigation is needed to understand if a more comprehensive set of external forcings including the influence of aerosol changes will improve the ability of ArchesClimate to extrapolate to unseen futures.
 We use the original train/test split for several reasons: our goal in this research is to augment the IPSL-CM6A-LR and not to extend the dataset beyond its current period.
-As well, the current train/test split allows for temporal comparison throughout the dataset, providing a more thorough analysis.